sketch-myname/Internal-bot/README.md

 - **Internal bot automatically deletes messages on the Voting channel if players writes messages.**

-## Contact
+## Support

 For any inquiries or issues, please contact me at [zanxytech@proton.me](mailto:zanxytech@proton.me) or via Discord [.zanxy_](https://discord.com/users/495227326305665024)

 ## Pre-Release

 Soon I will release version **1.0.1**, which will include additional cmds to set up the bot.
+This version will not be tested for searching bugs.